 In the spring of 2019, Keyen Green, then a junior at Liberty University in Lynchburg, VA, stopped by to visit a friend who was volunteering at an on-campus drive for Project Life Movement.
 PLM is a non-profit organization whose mission is to build the global stem cell/marrow registry with young, healthy and diverse college students.
 At the time, Keyen didn’t know much about stem cell donation or the need for it.
 But after listening to her friend explain why she should join the registry, she did.

-A year later, in March of 2020, Keyen received a call that she was a potential match for a 61-year-old woman battling Multiple Myeloma.
+A year later, in March of 2020, Keyen received a call that she was a potential match for a patient in-need battling Multiple Myeloma.
 Keyen was surprised.
 She had forgotten that she had even joined the registry.
 After listening to the donation coordinator at the transplant center of Gift of Life (PLM’s partner) explain the process to her, her first phone call was to Kellie Harper, the women’s basketball coach at the University of Tennessee.
 Why Kellie Harper?

 Keyen had played basketball at Liberty and was completing her undergraduate degree there when the call came in.
 But due to a medical redshirt, she had one year of eligibility remaining; and she had decided she wanted to play at the University of Tennessee for the 2020-21 season.
 That the nickname of her new school was the “Volunteers” was perfectly appropriate.
 Keyen wanted to Kellie Harper’s opinion, but she also wanted to check on something specific about the donation process.
 “The donation coordinator explained to me in order to prep my body for the stem cell donation, I was going to have to take the drug, Filgrastim.
 I wanted to make sure that this was an approved drug with the NCAA.”
 Not only did Coach Harper support her decision to donate, but she assured Keyen that taking Filgrastim would not be an issue with the NCAA.